ohait/forego/ctx/README.md

 Having a wrapping error that provide a stack trace has proven formidable when debugging or operating.

-When the logger find a `ctx.Err` as an argument (or anything wrapping it) it will print the stack trace as part of the error message.
+When the logger finds a `ctx.Error` as an argument (or anything wrapping it) it will print the stack trace as part of the error message.

+Use `ctx.NewErrorf` or `ctx.WrapError` to build those errors.

 ## Caveats

-Generating stack traces is expensive in go, so don't use wrapping errors if you expect to ignore them often.
+Generating stack traces is expensive in Go, so don't use wrapping errors if you expect to ignore them often. `ctx.Error` captures the current stack and tags, which allocates and burns CPU, so avoid using it as a sentinel or control-flow marker.

+## Logging

+The companion package [`ctx/log`](../ctx/log/) provides JSON logging with automatic inclusion of tags, stack traces and custom payloads.
+Attach your own logger with `log.WithLogger(c, fn)` or use the default stderr JSONL output.

 ## TODO